 - if you can try to avoid taking a pram.
 Given the crowds and soggy ground conditions it’s really best enjoyed by children who are able to walk steadily;

-- during school holidays there are Children’s Weeks with kids activities, petting zoos and music at no additional cost.
+- during school holidays there are Children’s Weeks with kids activities, animal shows and music at no additional cost; and

 - you can hire large rainbow umbrellas for free from the Fresh Flower Market at the entrance.